What is an Athlete or Sports Competitor?

 Athletes and Sports Competitors who work in Colorado, California, or Texas, make the highest salaries.

-How much do Athletes and Sports Competitors make in different U.S. states?
+How much do Athletes and Sports Competitors make in each U.S. state?

 |State||Annual Mean Salary|

-What Tools do Athletes and Sports Competitors Use?
+Tools & Technologies Used by Athletes and Sports Competitors

 - Microsoft Excel